 Unbounce software enables marketers to build efficient landing pages, so it’s no surprise that their resources section is dedicated to the art of making high-converting landing pages.

-They’ve split it in groups, based on the user journey.
+They’ve split it into groups, based on the user journey.
 An endless template gallery fills up the BOFU section, while they’re also developing a lot of top-of-the-funnel content on landing page best practices and conversion optimization – courses, videos, and guides.

 Vidyard has a very refreshing approach to SaaS content.
 The brand offer is very straightforward– easy, powerful video creation that drives results.
 It’s not surprising that they build their content strategy around video content.